 Are there different levels of SSL Certificates?

-Yes, there are three levels of SSL Certificates.
-You can choose from Domain Validation (DV SSL) which is the least expensive at around $10 per year or free via Let’s Encrypt, or may even be offered for free through your current web host, the Organization Validation (OV SSL) and the Extended Validation (EV SSL) which is typically used by financial institutions dealing in online banking and brokerage accounts.
+There are three levels of SSL certificates.
+You can choose from Domain Validation (DV SSL) which is the least expensive at around $10 per year, the Organization Validation (OV SSL) and the Extended Validation (EV SSL) which is typically used by financial institutions dealing in online banking and brokerage accounts.

 Here’s the interesting part: The encryption across all three certificates – DV, OV and EV – is the same.
 Yup, your free DV SSL Certificate is providing the same level of encryption as the expensive Extended Verification SSL Certificate used by your online financial institutions.